raffhost/AutoRouterConfiguration/README.md

 A desktop application for automated first-time setup of Teltonika routers over a LAN cable.
-Instead of clicking through the web interface manually every time, a technician connects the router, fills in the required fields, and lets the tool handle the rest.
+Instead of clicking through the web interface manually every time, a technician connects the router, fills in a few fields, and lets the tool handle the rest.

 ---